The Retirement Income Problem Most People Solve Wrong

 Mistake 1 — Starting SWP Before the Exit Load Period Ends

-Most equity and hybrid funds charge a 1% exit load if you redeem units within 12 months.
-If you invest your corpus and immediately start an SWP, you pay this 1% on every monthly withdrawal for the first year.
-On Rs 55,000 per month, that is Rs 550 wasted every month — Rs 6,600 in the first year alone.
-The fix: invest the lump sum in the fund, keep 12 months of expenses separately in a liquid fund for immediate income, and start the SWP only after the exit load window closes.
+Most equity and hybrid funds charge 1% exit load on redemptions within 12 months of investment.
+An SWP started immediately after a lump sum deployment pays this 1% on every monthly withdrawal for the first year.
+On Rs.55,000 per month, that is Rs.550 per month or Rs.6,600 across the first year, lost entirely to exit load.
+The fix: invest the lump sum, park 12 months of expenses in a liquid fund from which the first year's income is drawn, and start the SWP only after month 12 when the exit load window closes.

 Mistake 2 — Setting the Withdrawal Rate Too High